 Not so coincidentally, the two meaningful rituals discussed — the sabbath day of rest and the family dinner table — are predicated on the only two of the Ten Commandments that actually tell us how to behave in our daily lives: remember the sabbath day and honor thy father and thy mother — the fourth and fifth Commandments.
 The first three Commandments establish the primacy of God, and the final five tell us how not to behave towards each other in order to live good lives and promote civil welfare.

 The sequence is key: The fourth and fifth Commandments tell us how to imbue the primacy of God enumerated in the first three Commandments into the social code prescribed in the last five.
 When — in Western democracies — we remove Commandments four and five in deference to more expedient secular counterparts, we lose the connective tissue between the divine and ourselves in our daily lives, with no corresponding way to translate and inculcate the ancient wisdom and morality of traditional religion into individual behavior and the social order.
 Simply stated, there is no suitable or remotely adequate replacement for the moral codes of behavior offered over the past several millennia by traditional religions in Western society.
 Not reason, not science, not democracy, and certainly not wokeism.
 None.

 Remove Commandments four and five, and we effectively remove ultimate authority and corresponding moral constraint against the individual and social excess of the moral relativism that ensues.
 Remove Commandments four and five and we eventually remove individual and institutional accountability.

 American Enlightenment architects — for all of their justifiable concerns about the evils and excesses of Western religious theocracy — understood this.
-They cautioned us not to remove the wisdom of traditional religion from our daily lives when they listed the free exercise of religion (directly after the Establishment Clause designed to take the government out of the religion business) — as the very first of the five freedoms protected in the First Amendment to the U.S. Constitution.
+They cautioned us not to remove the wisdom of traditional religion from our daily lives when they listed the free exercise of religion (directly after the Establishment Clause designed to keep the government out of the religion business) — as the very first of the five freedoms protected in the First Amendment to the U.S. Constitution.

 The rest of this essay is about what happens when — in technocratic arrogance — we ignore both religious and Enlightenment wisdom, and take it upon ourselves to go it alone in the absence of the sacred…